 To put that quantity in perspective, consider this: If the yearly production of gypsum board was placed end-to-end in a four-foot wide strip, it would circle the earth’s equator nearly 40 times.

 Rising demand for gypsum board can be attributed to its versatility as a building material, the growth of home ownership in North America, and a steady increase in non-residential construction.

 The gypsum board industry’s contribution to the economies of the United States and Canada are illustrated by the following facts and figures:

 - The United States is the world’s largest producer of gypsum board.

-- U.S. manufacturers shipped 20.5 billion square feet of gypsum board in 2013.
-Approximately 950 million square feet were exported.
+- U.S. manufacturers shipped just over 24.5 billion square feet of gypsum board in 2016, reflecting year-over-year increases since 2010.

 - More than 97 percent of homes constructed in the United States along with countless hospitals, schools, office complexes and other buildings require gypsum board in construction.